nishantg98/nishantg98/README.md

 <h4 align="center">A DevOps and Cloud Engineer</h4>
 </div>

-I'm a dedicated DevOps Engineer skilled in Terraform, Docker, Kubernetes, and AWS.
+I'm a dedicated DevOps Engineer skilled in Terraform, Docker, Kubernetes, Azure and AWS.
 My true passion is streamlining processes and tasks through automation, while also excelling in containerizing applications.
-As a recent graduate, I've honed my abilities and I'm eager to take on new challenges.
+Collaborative team player with strong problem-solving skills and a dedication to continuous improvement.
+Adept at orchestrating CI/CD pipelines and ensuring robust monitoring and maintenance frameworks.
+Committed to delivering high-quality solutions while meeting service-level objective.

 For a glimpse into my expertise, explore my projects.
 Stay updated on my latest exploits in the world of DevOps by connecting with me on [LinkedIin](https://www.linkedin.com/in/nishantgupta27/).
 Also check out my certifications [here](https://www.credly.com/users/nishant-gupta.66df2069).